Strategic Defence of the Parity Accord

 No. The federal centre is neutral rather than dominant.
 Athlone does not replace regional identity; it anchors constitutional fairness.

-Stormont remains the institutional home of British-identifying communities.
+Stormont remains the institutional home of British and Northern Irish-identifying communities.
 Leinster House remains the institutional home of Irish-identifying citizens.
 Local culture remains local.
 The capital stabilises governance, not identity.

 Response